williamdemeo/Math160-Fall2015/README.md

 Quizzes
 -------
-There will be approximately 10 short quizzes administered roughly once per week in the recitation section.
+There will be approximately 11 short quizzes administered roughly once per week during recitation.
 The lowest quiz score will be dropped and the remaining quizzes will account for 14% of the final course grade.